Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 random_forest_predSet_extended
 ```

-This model offered the best balance between predictive performance, complexity, and practical usefulness.

 ## Threshold Selection

 A threshold of **0.25** was selected instead of the default 0.50 threshold.

-This decision was made because the clinical cost of missing a true complication is higher than the cost of creating an unnecessary alert.
-Lowering the threshold allowed the model to identify more high-risk patients.

 ## Model Performance